 The Ferdinand Metz / American Culinary Federation (ACF) Relief Fund was established to provide timely financial assistance to chefs, cooks, and foodservice workers experiencing hardship in the wake of the COVID-19 outbreak.
 Foodservice workers may apply for up to $500 by completing this form.

-With support from Verizon and other donors, the Local Initiatives Support Corporation (LISC) is offering grants of up to $10,000 to small businesses impacted by COVID-19.
-Preference will be given to women-owned, minority-owned, and economically disadvantaged businesses.
-Applications for the third round of grants are now open and due May 20.
-Click here to apply.
+The Local Initiatives Support Corporation (LISC) has opened its 5th round of small business grants of up to $20,000 for small businesses impacted by COVID-19.
+Preference will be given to women-owned, minority-owned, veteran-owned and economically disadvantaged businesses.
+Businesses that applied during previous rounds must reapply.
+Applications are due Monday, August 3 by 11:59 p.m.
+Click here to apply online.

 Back to Brick & Mortar: A Guidebook to Help Independent Retailers Re-Enter Storefronts Safely